List of submissions to the 65th Academy Awards for Best Foreign Language Film

 This is the list of the films submitted in 1992 to compete for the 65th Academy Awards for Best Foreign Language Film.
 The Academy Award for Best Foreign Language Film was created in 1956 by the Academy of Motion Picture Arts and Sciences to honour non-English-speaking films produced outside the United States.
 The award is handed out annually, and is accepted by the winning film's director, although it is considered an award for the submitting country as a whole.
 Countries are invited by the Academy to submit their best films for competition according to strict rules, with only one film being accepted from each country.

 For the 65th Academy Awards, thirty-three films were submitted in the category Academy Award for Best Foreign Language Film.
 The titles in bold were the five nominated films, which came from Belgium, Germany, Russia, Uruguay (which was later disqualified) and France.
 For the first time films from the former USSR competed against each other in this category; Estonia, Kazakhstan, Latvia and the Russian Federation submitted their first-ever films.
 After being disqualified the previous year since the country was not yet internationally recognized, Croatia had a film accepted for the first time.

-France won the award for the twelfth time for Indochina by Régis Wargnier, which was nominated for Best Actress (Catherine Deneuve).
+France won the award for the twelfth time for Indochine by Régis Wargnier, which was nominated for Best Actress (Catherine Deneuve).
 As of 2025, it marks the last time France won the category.